- Purchase the complete Expat Arrivals Qatar Guide (PDF)

 Deciding to move to a country is always an individual decision based on individual circumstances.
-That said, most people who relocate to the emirate do so for financial reasons.
-The natural gas boom in the country has meant a huge influx of wealth and, with a successful world cup bid, the economy is expected to continue growing.
+That said, most people who relocate to Qatar do so for financial reasons.
+The natural gas boom in the country has meant a huge influx of wealth and, with a successful FIFA World Cup 2022 bid, the economy is expected to continue growing.

 Can I find work in Qatar?

 Most expats employed in Qatar find work before going over.
-While there are many opportunities in the country, it is necessary to find a host sponsor to enable foreigners to get a work permit, which is needed to work in the emirate.
-Finding a job is, however, relatively easy for those who work in the construction, oil and gas industries.
+While there are many opportunities in the country, it is necessary to find a host sponsor to enable foreigners to get a work residence permit.
+Finding a job has been relatively easy for those who work in the construction, oil and gas industries.

 Will I need a bank account?
 Will I need to pay taxes?

 Having a bank account in Qatar would be absolutely necessary, but whether this is a local or international account is up to the individual expatriate and their unique situation.
-For those lucky enough to come from countries with a double taxation avoidance agreement (DTAA), there are no taxes levied on personal income in the emirate.
-Banking, money and taxes in Qatar is, however, an issue that needs lots of research and, in many cases, professional assistance.
+There are no taxes levied on personal income in the emirate, though we'd advise expats check if taxes must be paid in one's home country.
+Banking, money and taxes in Qatar is an issue that needs research and, in many cases, professional assistance.

 Do I need a car in Qatar?